What Should I Know About Header Bidding?

 Header bidding does not help in serving the ad, but only in deciding which ad will be served.
 The header bidding script only helps to pass the key value to the ad server on which the decision is made.
 This means that in the end, the ad server decides which ad will be served, and any comparison between different SSPs or between an SSP and a network or direct is made by the ad server.

-The Myth 2: “It Affects Ad Quality”
+The Myth 2: “It Improves Ad Quality”

 There is a lot of confusion about the quality of ads delivered using header bidding.
-In fact, header bidding does not affect ad quality.
-It has no connection with the quality or with the source of the ad.

 The typical precautions one takes against ads with malvertising and ads of low quality should be implemented as per usual.
 Header quality only affects pre-bidding and passing the bid value to the server so the relevant ad will appear on the site.
 The quality can be affected only if the source is known, which is not the case in header bidding.
 However, when the same impression is simultaneously available through multiple marketplaces, which is very likely to happen, buyers must be careful not to end up bidding against themselves for the same impression.